httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Besides, it allows to protect `representation data` from buggy manipulation, buggy compression, etc.

-Moreover identity digest-algorithms (eg. "id-sha-256" and "id-sha-512") allow piecing together a resource from different sources (e.g. different servers that perhaps apply different content codings) enabling the user-agent to detect that the application-layer tasks completed properly, before handing off to say the
+Moreover, identity digest-algorithms (eg. "id-sha-256" and "id-sha-512") allow piecing together a resource from different sources (e.g. different servers that perhaps apply different content codings) enabling the user-agent to detect that the application-layer tasks completed properly, before handing off to say the